Game of Thrones Studio Tour, Banbridge, Co. Down

 Seasonal Events

-• Banbridge District Pipe Band Championships (August) – traditional piping competition.
+• Banbridge District Pipe Band Championships (August): Traditional piping and drumming competition.

 Connectivity